swri-robotics/ConnTact/ReadMe.md

 For each step above, identify the *force directions* and *free movement directions* required.

 <details><summary>Some info about our basic motion profile function, `arbitrary_axis_comply`</summary>
-AssemblySteps by default use a simple motion profile definition.
+ConnSteps by default use a simple motion profile definition.

 First, it establishes a force command and a compliance policy.
 These are simply X, Y, and Z axes.